datastax/nodejs-driver/doc/getting-started/README.md

 in the cluster and the local data center name.
 The driver will discover all the nodes in the cluster after it connects to one node in given list.

-Typically you create only a single `Client` instance for a given Cassandra cluster and use it across your application.
+Typically, you should create only a single `Client` instance for a given Cassandra cluster and use it across your application.

 ```javascript
 const cassandra = require('cassandra-driver');